mauriziopaul/intro-to-R/_posts/2016-06-27-Lesson-03-basic-plotting.md

 > dat.us[dat.us$longitude>-50,]
 ```

 Some of these airports are annotated as being in the "United States", but their ```timezone.olson``` value specifies Africa, Asia, or Europe!

-Data exploration through plotting can reveal inconsistencies, errors, or outliers in the data.
+So, we see that data exploration through plotting can reveal inconsistencies, errors, or outliers in the data.
 Good thing we didn't publish this plot!
 Perhaps OpenFlights will clarify/correct these rows in a future update.

 ### Line graph